FlashMoE: Fast Distributed MoE in a Single Kernel: Evaluation

 \subsection{Overlap Efficiency}

 We evaluate the extent to which \sysname overlaps communication and computation by measuring weak scaling efficiency as the number of GPUs increases (Figure~\ref{fig:oe}).
 We note that most baselines fail to execute at a single GPU, hence why we use 2 GPUs as the reference point.
-We observe that Megatron-CUTLASS and Megatron-TE degrade significantly, with overlap efficiency dropping below 0.5 at $\geq 4$ GPUs. \sysname gives up to \textbf{3.88}x and \textbf{4}x higher efficiency at 4 and 8 GPUs, respectively.
-Figure~\ref{fig:lng} further illuminates this efficiency, as \sysname shows stable forward latency growth, whereas baselines Megatron-CUTLASS and Megatron-TE experience approximately linear latency amplification while FasterMoE exhibits sublinear scaling.
-We attribute this suboptimal performance to straggler effects and exposed communication.
-In contrast, \sysname demonstrates uniform latency as expected since the workload per GPU is fixed in this weak scaling experiment.
-These results further corroborate that \sysname's actor-based design and asynchronous data movement achieve near-ideal overlap, even at scale.
+We observe that Megatron-CUTLASS and Megatron-TE degrade significantly, with overlap efficiency dropping below 50\% at $\geq 4$ GPUs. \sysname gives up to \textbf{3.88}x and \textbf{4}x higher efficiency at 4 and 8 GPUs, respectively.
+Figure~\ref{fig:lng} further illuminates this efficiency, as \sysname shows stable forward latency growth.
+These results corroborate that \sysname's actor-based design and asynchronous data movement achieve near-ideal overlap.